BRAINSia/TrackOn/README.txt

 pip install
 sudo pip install --user pydicom

+If you have already had a account, then you can skip the following get account steps.
 Get a TrackOn XNAT account as following:
 1. go to https://xnat.hdni.org/xnat
 2. click Register